Introduction

 ) has a shared zero at center

-- Increases clock sync ratio when turning counter-clockwise of center, and increases frequency when turning clockwise
+- Increases clock sync ratio when turning counter-clockwise of center

 VS (VIBRATO SHAPE)